 Section 1.
 Recognition.
-This Agreement shall apply to Umatilla County employees employed in the Sheriff's Office (for the purposes of this Agreement the Sheriff's Office includes, but is not limited to the UCSO, UCCJC, UCCC) but excluding elected officials, captains, lieutenants, sergeants, Community Corrections Supervisors, one (1) Sheriff's administrative assistant, one (1) Community Corrections Director's administrative assistant.
+This Agreement shall apply to Umatilla County employees employed in the Sheriff's Office (for the purposes of this Agreement the Sheriff's Office includes, but is not limited to the UCSO, UCCC) but excluding elected officials, the Undersheriff, captains, lieutenants, sergeants, Community Corrections Supervisors, one (1) Sheriff's Office Manager, one (1) Community Corrections Office Manager.
 The County recognizes the Association as the sole and exclusive bargaining agent for the purposes of establishing wages, hours and other conditions of employment for employees within this bargaining unit.